 For now though, let’s move on to the next essential…

-Usability measures whether something is simple, efficient, and satisfying to use or do.
+Usability measures whether something is simple and satisfying to use or do.

-When you hear the word “usability,” you probably think of easy-to-use websites and apps — but that barely scratches the surface.
+When you hear the word “usability,” you probably think of websites and apps, but that barely scratches the surface.
 Literally anything that people use or interact with can be made more usable.

 Same with cars — they all do the job of getting you from one place to another.
-But a car that rides more smoothly and quietly, has a more responsive steering wheel, has seating that is more comfortable and ergonomic, and has a dashboard and controls that are safer to use and easier to understand, is a more usable car.
+But a car that rides more smoothly, has a more responsive steering wheel, has more ergonomic seating, and has a dashboard that is easier to understand and safer to use, is a more usable car.